yungbeto/portfolio/src/pages/articles/2018-04-12---Demylee/index.md

 ![Demylee](./1.png)
 ######The new landing page

-Nights and weekends for the next month were dedicated to this site.
+Nights and weekends for the next couple of months were dedicated to this site.
 I worked closely with a really talented developer to get the site up in time for an upcoming season.

 ![Demylee](./2.png)
 ######The mobile experience was improved from it's previous level of 'non-existent'